pagkly/Zed/Investopedia4/Last Twelve Months (LTM) Definition.md

 ## Using the Last Twelve Months Metrics

 In addition to being used to gauge the recent trend of a given company's performance, the last twelve month financial metrics are also frequently used to compare the relative performance of similar companies within an industry or sector.
-Financial metrics commonly considered by looking at last twelve month figures include a company's price-earnings (P/E) ratio and earnings per share (EPS).
+Financial metrics commonly considered by looking at last twelve month figures include a company's price-earnings (P/E) ratio and [[Earnings Per Share (EPS)|earnings per share (EPS)]].

-In reviewing stocks, mutual funds and exchange-traded funds (ETFs), the dividend yield figure for the last twelve months is often compared with the [[SEC yield]](https://www.investopedia.com/terms/s/secyield.asp) figure, which reflects only the yield of the most recently paid dividend.
+In reviewing [[Stocks|stocks]], mutual funds and exchange-traded funds (ETFs), the dividend [[Yield|yield]] figure for the last twelve months is often compared with the [[SEC yield]](https://www.investopedia.com/terms/s/secyield.asp) figure, which reflects only the yield of the most recently paid dividend.
 Another instance where the last twelve months' figures are useful is when a company is being considered for acquisition.
 To arrive at a more accurate current value of a company, last twelve months’ figures are often preferable to the most recent fiscal year figures.